KelseyTichenor/NRS528_Class/README.md

 ## **"So what do you wanna do once you get out?"**

-* In a perfect world, I'd find a way to marry my two greatest interests related to the natural world: aquatic ecology and emerging pollutant remediation (specifically microplastics and / or PFAS)
+* In a perfect world, I'd find a way to marry my two greatest interests related to the natural world: aquatic ecology and emerging pollutant remediation (specifically microplastics and/or PFAS)
 * This ain't a perfect world though, so I'd be happy getting my feet wet doing anything even remotely related to one of the two.

 ## **Here's some highlights from one of my favorite internships to date**